dannyhlee/training-code/review-answers-wk5.md

 In the AWS EMR dashboard we can view a clusters Steps/jobs and take a look at the logs (controller, syslog, stderr, stdout) for application progress, error messages and exit conditions.
 We can look for Exception and Error messages.
 Following the applications progress by viewing which tasks finished successfully and at which point our app got hung up can give us clues as to which part of the code/logical plan to examine.

 We can further optimize our apps by going into the Spark history server to see what stages were skipped by drilling down into the stages to see shuffle details (read/write), skipped stages, and specific executors to see how much time was spent doing GC, how the tasks were distributed among our executors resources.

+If log aggregation is turned on (yarn.log-aggregation-enable) container logs are copied to HDFS and deletd on the local machine.
+These logs can be viewed using `yarn logs -applicationId <app ID>`.
+Or viewed in HDFS.

 #### What is a Spark Application?
 Job?
 Stage?
 Task?